trish-2610/SQL-Playground/readme.md

-Here’s an interactive and professional **README.md** file for your repository:

----

 # **SQL Playground**

 Welcome to **SQL Playground**, a user-friendly and interactive web app built using Streamlit that simplifies database management and SQL operations.
 Whether you're a beginner learning SQL or a professional managing databases , this app provides an intuitive platform for performing essential tasks with ease.